 Which of the following will significantly impact the customer experience profession over the next 5 years?
 Please select up to three options.

+Connecting CX to value - CX has to ties to value: winning new customers, keeping them (reducing churn), servicing them for less $, raising value per customer/cost to serve

 Integrating Online and In-Person Services: Ensure digital and physical customer experiences work well together.

 Consistent Brand Experience: Keeping the brand's look and message the same across all ways customers interact with us.